 I'm astonished at how quickly we had our first owl sighting.

 Owls have both a good and bad reputation, depending on who you talk to.
 Still, there’s something about the owl that sparks our imaginations.
-For some it might be romantic -- a solitary owl perched on branch, silhouetted against the silver light of a full moon.
+For some it might be romantic — a solitary owl perched on a branch, silhouetted against the silver light of a full moon.

 For others, owls are wise messengers like Hedwig from the Harry Potter series.

 Some indigenous people think they mean good fortune.
 But for others, owls are ominous.
 Sir Walter Scott once wrote “owls are birds of omen, dark and foul.”
 In Medieval Europe owls were thought to be witches, and an owl’s call meant someone was about to die – which is easy to understand if you’ve ever heard the sound of a female barred owl calling for a mate.
 I’m amazed that it seems to work.

 For me, owls are creatures of beauty: wild, mysterious and finely-tuned birds.
 And watching them in this soggy, wet meadow only confirms that perspective.